 The Seminole County, Florida Property Appraiser (the "Property Appraiser") is a separately elected county official, established pursuant to the Constitution of the State of Florida.
-These financial statements are not intended to be a complete presentation of the financial position of Seminole County, Florida (the "County") as of September 30, 2017, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+These financial statements are not intended to be a complete presentation of the financial position of Seminole County, Florida (the "County") as of September 30, 2022, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are presented to comply with the requirements of Section 218.39, Florida Statutes, and Section 10.557(3) of the Rules of the Auditor General for Local Governmental Entity Audits.
-The Property Appraiser's General Fund is combined with the Board of County Commissioners' (the "Board") and other constitutional officers' general funds in the Seminole County, Florida Comprehensive Annual Financial Report ("CAFR") to properly reflect the county-wide General Fund.
+The Property Appraiser's General Fund is combined with the Board of County Commissioners' (the "Board") and other constitutional officers' general funds in the County's Annual Comprehensive Financial Report ("ACFR") to properly reflect the county-wide General Fund.